RESOURCES

 4. Add the TDC to the F&A to calculate the Total Project Costs.

 • Sponsors with explicit policies regarding indirect costs can dictate another rate (or disallow indirect costs altogether).
 This information should appear in the RFP or proposal guidance.
+If you wish to use a reduced F&A rate (that is not explicitly dictated by the sponsor), you must submit the F&A Rate Reduction / Waiver Form.

 • On some federal budgets or justifications, the sponsor requires info about UNCG’s negotiated rate.
 Our current boilerplate language is: